Regularity of powers of d-sequence (parity) binomial edge ideals of unicycle graphs: d -sequence (parity) edge-binomials

 \begin{remark} Let $H \in \mathcal{T}_{m}$ be a tree. \begin{enumerate}[(a)] \item If $G$ is a unicyclic graph as mentioned in Theorem \ref{Thm2.U}(a), then one has

 \item If $G$ is a unicyclic graph as mentioned in Theorem \ref{Thm2.U}(c), then one has

 \end{enumerate} \end{remark}

-Below we illustrated two types of graphs obtained from $G \in \mathcal{T}_2$ whose (parity) edge-binomials form a $d$-sequence. $G_1$ is a graph obtained by adding an edge $e_1$ between a pendant vertex of $G$ and the center of $G$. $G_2$ is a graph obtained by adding an edge $e_2$ between an internal vertex of $G$ and the center of $G$.
+Below we illustrate two types of graphs obtained from $G \in \mathcal{T}_2$ whose (parity) edge-binomials form a $d$-sequence.
+Let $k_0$ be the center of $G$. $G_1$ is a graph obtained by adding an edge $e_1$ between a pendant vertex of $G$ and the center of $G$. $G_2$ is a graph obtained by adding an edge $e_2$ between an internal vertex of $G$ and the center of $G$.

 \begin{remark} The authors in \cite[Theorem 4.4.]{JAR} characterized unicyclic graphs whose binomial edge ideals are almost complete intersections.
-Also, the same authors in \cite{JAR20} classified into two types of graphs called $G_{1}$-type and $G_{2}$-type.
+Also, the same authors in \cite{JAR20} classified almost complete intersection unicyclic graphs into two types of graphs called $G_{1}$-type and $G_{2}$-type.
 One can see that the $G_{1}$-type graphs are a subgraph of the collection of graphs $G$ as in Theorem \ref{Thm2.U}(a), and the $G_{2}$-type graphs are a subgraph of the collection of graphs $G$ as in Theorem \ref{Thm2.U}(c). \end{remark}